Here are some tips:

 Having a low power factor is like having a glass of carbonated drink with a lot of foam; the glass is full but the foam does not quench your thirst.
 Having a low power factor means your machines are inefficient, and require more electricity to perform its tasks.

-By increasing your power factor, your machines will use less electricity to achieve the same results, and naturally this will reduce your monthly electricity bill.
-In addition, you will avoid having to pay a 1.5% to 3% Power Factor Surcharge, which TNB imposes on you should your power factor drops below 0.95.
+By increasing your power factor, your machines will use less electricity to achieve the same results.
+Naturally, this will reduce your monthly electricity bill.
+In addition, you will avoid having to pay a 1.5% to 3% Power Factor Surcharge, which TNB imposes on you should your power factor drop below 0.85.

 Find out more on power factor and how to improve it on this page.

 During peak hours (8.00 a.m. to 10.00 p.m.), TNB has to generate a higher amount of electricity to meet the demands of our usual work day.
 As the day progresses, more electricity is required, so more power plants are fired up to generate more supply.
 During off-peak hours when most of us are asleep, TNB generates less electricity, but most of the time this supply is not used to its fullest.
 By re-scheduling your operations to run heavy equipment during off-peak hours, you will reduce the amount of electricity required during the day, and make the most out of electricity generated at night.
 Better still, fewer power plants will need to be turned on, which is good for the environment.
 With TNB’s Off-Peak Tariff Rider (OPTR) scheme, you can also enjoy up to 20% savings for electricity usage during off-peak hours.
 Find out more.